 Once again, we will have some of their most popular kits for the Make-N-Take Participants!
 This event is for members from 8 to 16 years old.

-The StarFest Model Show is proud to announce Modeler’s University will be returning in 2016.
+The StarFest Model Show is proud to announce Modeler’s University will be returning this year.
 Regardless of your age, skill level or topic of interest, our professor’s will be hosting a range of classes that include all aspects of model building.
 Classes are free and we encourage you to attend all of them.

 Base(ic) Training – Cal Dowling